Beware Celebrities Bearing Prepaid Cards

 Now, the issue of not wanting a checking account is different.
 Maybe you got hit with a checking account fee, and you’ve sworn off banks.
 Whatever the reason, it’s still possible to find fee-free checking accounts out there.

 If you’re having problems finding a free checking account, check out your local bank and credit unions.
 Another good idea is to take a look at online banks.
 But if you still prefer prepaid cards, that’s fine.
 Just make sure you read all the fine print.
 Then read it again!

 The Future of Prepaid

 The Consumer Financial Protection Bureau (CFPB) has their eye on the prepaid card industry.
 I’m glad because I’d like to see more transparency when it comes to fees and more consumer protections.
-As I already mentioned, most prepaid cards aren’t FDIC-insured, and this is unacceptable.

 Now, I think too much regulation would backfire and create even more fees.
 But clearly, we need to have some ground rules in place so consumers don’t get burned by prepaid cards.